Dante Silverio: Toyota (1973–1979)

-Shell (1988-1989)
+Formula Shell (1988–1989)

 He returned to the PBA in 1988-1989 as head coach of Shell.
 He piloted the franchise to runner-up finishes in the 1988 PBA Reinforced Conference and 1989 PBA Open Conference.

 PBA All-Star Games (1975, 1989)

 During the PBA's inaugural season, Silverio coached in the pioneering version of the PBA All-Star Games on December 23, 1975, called the PBA Ovaltine Dream Games.
 Silverio's Ovaltine Yellow squad lost to the Ovaltine Brown team coached by Baby Dalupan, 126-123 in the third and deciding match.

 In 1989, Silverio coached the Rookie-Sophomores-Juniors All-Stars during the 1989 PBA All-Star Weekend, losing to the Veteran All-Stars coached by Baby Dalupan, 132-130.

-Crispa-Toyota Reunion Game (2003)
+Crispa–Toyota Reunion Game (2003)

-In 2003, Silverio participated in the Crispa-Toyota reunion game during the 2003 PBA All-Star Weekend, coaching the Toyota team to a 65-61 victory.
+In 2003, Silverio participated in the Crispa–Toyota reunion game during the 2003 PBA All-Star Weekend, coaching the Toyota team to a 65-61 victory.